bioinformatics-ua/jsMapsAPI/README.md

 # jsMapsAPI

-Javascript API that makes use of the [jvectormap](http://jvectormap.com/) lib to create a world map to display data related to countries and other places.
+Javascript API that makes use of [jvectormap](http://jvectormap.com/)  to create a map that display data related to countries and other places (markers).
+The user defines the data he wants to visualize in a certain format and it is displayed on the kind of map he chooses (wordl, Europe, USA, etc) with the possibility of adding custom tooltips to be shown when a country or marker is hovered.

-## Countries

-Countries appear on the map with different colours according to the Count attribute associated with them.

-## Markers

-Markers are used to convey information on a map.
-Some attributes about them can be specified like the radius, fill color, label associated with them, hover and click callback, etc.
+The locations can be filtered by any field previuosly specified by the user.

 ## How to use the API

+To use the API you need to follow the next steps:

+1. Install every dependency through bower (bower install)
+2. Link to the bower_components generated on the previous steps
+3. Link to the **jsMapsAPI.min.js**
+4. Include the maps you want to use (further documentation on the _Supported maps_ section)
+5. Import all the files on the **custom-elements folder**
+6. Specifty the tooltips for the countris and the other markers (to see an explained example go to the _Tooltips_ section)

-To display a map on a webpage just include the **vector-map** tag in your HTML with the following attributes:
+Now that you have done the previous steps, you are ready to display a map on your page.
+You just have to include the **vector-map** tag where you want to place the map component on your HTML; the tag attributes are as follows:

 - id - "map"
 - map_type - map location to display.
 Possible values are 'world_mill_en' (world map), 'europe_mill_en' (Europe map), etc. By default the world map is displayed.
 Available maps can be found [here](http://jvectormap.com/maps/), with the possibility of creating your own maps with the tools available in [jvectormap](http://jvectormap.com/documentation/gis-converter/)